 - Consent: If you admit to the sexual act in question, you may be able to argue that the alleged victim consented to the act.
 This defense can be difficult to prove, because there is rarely tangible evidence of consent or lack thereof.
 Furthermore, there are certain situations where you may still be convicted even if the alleged victim did give consent, including if the victim was a minor, in a subordinate position to you, or there is a significant relationship between the alleged offender and alleged victim.
 However, if you have been falsely accused by a person you did engage in sexual activity with, this may be the best defense available to you.

 - Insanity or Mental Incapacity: In some cases, an alleged offender is mentally incapacitated in such a way that they are unaware of the criminal nature of their actions, or unaware of what consent is.
 This may not clear you of all charges, but it may make your penalties less severe.

 Because of the nature of sex crimes, a tactical defense is very important.
 Your Golden Valley criminal defense attorney will look at all of the evidence and will build a strong case for you using that evidence.
 Depending on the unique circumstances of your case, we will determine the best possible defense for you and work hard to achieve the best possible outcome.

 Contact an Experienced Criminal Defense Attorney

 Criminal sexual conduct is a very serious offense.
 It encompasses a number of sexually-related crimes and a conviction can result in years in prison and high fines.
 If you have been accused of criminal sexual conduct, you need someone on your side who will aggressively defend you against these charges.
 Barry Hogen is a highly experienced criminal defense attorney who is committed to helping clients who have been accused of crimes, including sex crimes.
-To learn more about your rights and options, contact the Law Office of Barry Hogen at 612-338-5545 to schedule a free consultation.
+To learn more about your rights and options, contact the Barry Hogen Law at (612) 338-5545 to schedule an initial consultation.